 Everyone can talk, but it is really credible data that people believe.
 If you can link your story to recent research, the article will also have a news factor which will make it twice as popular.
 Research, however is time sensitive so be sure to use up to date data.
 Saying “recent research” when in fact the research was done years ago is not credible and will have the opposite effect.

 When working in a certain industry, we naturally become fixated on that industry and we want to be seen in verticals other people in our industry would read.
 However, consider looking at broader business publications that reach a more varied readership and link your story to wider business issues.
 This will expand your reach and will demonstrate that you are able to see the bigger picture.

 6. Speak a common language

 This is an easy trap.
 As we are all so used to using industry/ business jargon, we forget that people don’t understand what we are talking about.
 Distance yourself from this narrow-minded approach and put yourself in the readers` shoes.
 Using clear language free of acronyms and jargon will make it easier for all to understand what you are saying and will positively impact the probability of coverage.

 Some publications will have editorial calendars that they will publish online.
-Have a look and see if there are any topics relevant to you and if so, submit your articles.
+Have a look and see if there are any topics relevant to you.
+If so, submit your articles.
 Editorial calendars are also a great way to find out what topics are currently trending and can help you to tailor your other articles too.

 You will find that it takes a lot of time and work to secure press coverage so don’t be disappointed if you struggle to succeed at the beginning.
 You will also gradually build relationships with the press so the more you interact the more you will be noticed.
 Just keep positive and focused and you will start seeing results soon.